mjordan/archiveit_auditor/README.md

 ## Overview and usage

 The input for this script is a list of URLs that are known to be archived in Archive-It, one URL per line.
-Once you have the list of URLs, run the script with its two required parameters, `-c` specifying the Archive-It collection ID, and `-u` specifying the path to the input file:
+Once you have the list of URLs, run the script with its two required parameters, `-c` specifying the Archive-It collection ID, and `-u` specifying the path to the file containing the URLs to audit:

-`php audit.php -c 7100 -u urls.txt
+`php audit.php -c 7100 -u urls.txt`

 The script will iterate through the list of URLs, use the Archive-It CDX/C API to retrieve information about the URL, fetch the content associated with the URL from Archive-It, and validate the content's SHA-1 checksum.
 If the checksum validates, the script will output a message indicating success; if the checksum fails to validate, the script will output a message indicating failure.